bakercp/PacketSerial/README.md

 PacketSerial
 ============

-_PacketSerial_ is an small, efficient, library that allows [Arduinos](http://www.arduino.cc/) to send and receive serial data packets that include a byte of any value (0-255).
+_PacketSerial_ is an small, efficient, library that allows [Arduinos](http://www.arduino.cc/) to send and receive serial data packets that include bytes with any value (0-255).
 A _packet_ is simply an array of bytes.

 _"Why do I need this?"_ you may ask.
-The truth is that you may not need it if you are converting your values to ASCII strings and separating them with new line (`\n`) characters before sending them.
+The truth is that you may not need it if you are converting your values to ASCII strings and separating them with a known character (like a new line `\n`) before sending them.
 This is what happens if you call `Serial.print()` or `Serial.println()`.
-For instance, if you just want to send a byte with the value of 255 and follow it with a new line character (i.e. `Serial.println(255)`) the Arduino actually converts the number to ASCII character, sending 4 bytes total.
-The receiver will actually see a stream of 4 bytes:
+For instance, if you just want to send a byte with the value of 255 and follow it with a new line character (i.e. `Serial.println(255)`) the Arduino automatically converts the number to the equivalent printable ASCII characters, sending 4 bytes total.
+As a result the receiver won't just receive a byte for the number and a byte for the new line character.
+Instead it will receive a stream of 4 bytes:

 ```
 50 // ASCII 2